Welcome to the Faculty of Music

 Whether you are interested in studying in Oxford, or you want to find out more about who we are and what we do, or you want to discover what seminars and concerts we have on offer, or you are simply an alumnus wanting to keep in touch, we hope you find all the information you need on our website.

-Professor Jonathan Cross (Chair, Music Faculty Board)
+Professor Michael Burden (Chair, Music Faculty Board)